sergenes/voice-recorder-android/README.md

  </table>

 ## Download
-Note that this APK contains several models, so it is heavy, around 142 MB.
+Note that this APK contains whisper-tiny.tflite model, so it is heavy, around 100 MB.
 Also, make sure your Android device allows installation of APKs from sources other than Google Play.
 [Story Rec Demo App](https://answersolutions.net/voice-rec-release.apk)

 ## Contact